A super hero soars to rebuild Puerto Rico -- with a little help from Wonder Woman

 She soars through the air, performing feats of superhuman strength -- clad in a costume modeled after Puerto Rico's revolutionary flag.

-Come May, she'll team up with several DC comic superheroes to help the battered island.
+Come May, she'll team up with several DC comic superheroes in a special anthology to help the battered island.
 And you can help her on the mission.

 Origin story